HectorRDB/dbgwas/README.md

 **Important: DBGWAS only works on Linux for the moment.**

 # DBGWAS in a nutshell

-For a quick example on how DBGWAS works, consider the following input example:
+For a quick example on how DBGWAS works, we provide the output obtained from 288 bacterial genomes along with their drug sensitivity phenotype.

+Genomes are taken from van Belkum A et al., "Phylogenetic Distribution of CRISPR-Cas Systems in Antibiotic-Resistant Pseudomonas aeruginosa.", MBio, 2015 Nov 24;6(6):e01796-15

-288 bacterial genomes testing a phenotype if each strain is resistant or sensitive to a drug (from Jaillard M at al. ,"Correlation between phenotypic antibiotic susceptibility and the resistome in Pseudomonas aeruginosa".
-IJAA , 50 (2017) 210-218.)
+Phenotypes are taken from Jaillard M at al. ,"Correlation between phenotypic antibiotic susceptibility and the resistome in Pseudomonas aeruginosa".
+IJAA , 50 (2017) 210-218.

 The output can be found here: http://leoisl.gitlab.io/DBGWAS_support/full_dataset_visualization/